Skip to main content

 • Old California Woodfield Series Hook Arm Sconce (SKU 463-1), manufactured by us

 We chose these three fixtures because they share similar proportions, letting us focus on what really drives the differences: labor, materials, construction, customization, and support.
-Your style preferences might lean Mission, Tudor, Victorian, Mid-Century Modern or any number of other styles—and these specific designs might not match your taste—but the underlying quality factors we're examining here apply to fixtures regardless of style.
+Your style preferences might lean Mission, Tudor, Victorian, Mid-Century Modern or any number of other styles.
+These specific designs might not match your taste, but the underlying quality factors we're examining here apply to fixtures regardless of style.

 Your right choice depends on your budget, timeline, how long you plan to own your home, and your priorities.